davesnuthouse/redDKP/README.md

 3. (Possibly Fixed) Audit log is back to showing lots of "unknowns" (display issue the data is there)
 4. (Fixed) Minimap button being a twat (needs a full rebuild and Lib file)
 5. Clicking away from edit value on DKP table doesnt deslect value (like pressing enter would)
+6. On first load the dkp table displays blank, it takes a /reload for the data to display

 Features to consider for the distant future: